CPapageorgiou/Game-Space-Hero/README.md

 # Space Hero
 Game (2d) developed in Unity in the context of a module at university.
-Worked in a team with eight membes following the Scrum framework, having the role of a developer.
+Worked in a team with eight membes following the Scrum framework, having the role of a developer. <strong> The game can be played at [Space Hero](https://cpapageorgiou.github.io/Game-Space-Hero/). </strong>

 The game is located in space with the player being an astronaut.
 It consists of five scenes:
 <ul>